-I am second year CS Ph.D. student at Princeton University in the S* Network Systems group advised by Prof. Wyatt Lloyd (Princeton) and Prof. Ethan Katz-Bassett (Columbia University).
+I am a third year CS Ph.D. student at Princeton University in the S* Network Systems group advised by Prof. Wyatt Lloyd (Princeton) and Prof. Ethan Katz-Bassett (Columbia University).
 Before moving to Princeton I was a member of the University of Southern California's Networked Systems Lab.
 I am interested in distributed systems and networking in general.

 I received a B.A. in Mathematical Sciences from Rutgers University - Camden in 2016.